 Without any doubt, bioluminescence is one of the world’s most magnificent wonders.
 The almost ethereal light emitted from phytoplankton is a phenomenon mostly associated with the tropics.
 But if conditions are right, then you might also be lucky enough to experience this magical sight in Ireland too.

 For a truly incredible experience, a visit to the Lough Hyne Nature Reserve in County Cork in the south of Ireland is a must.
-Designated as Europe’s first Marine Reserve, this unique salt water lake located on the world famous Wild Atlantic Way is renowned for its biodiversity and unique underwater habitats.
+Designated as Europe’s first Marine Reserve, this unique saltwater lake located on the world-famous Wild Atlantic Way is renowned for its biodiversity and unique underwater habitats.

 It is also an amazing location to view bioluminescence.
 The type of this shimmering blue plankton at Lough Hyne is Noctiluca scintillans.
 Take to the water by kayak to explore the nocturnal wonders of this special habitat.
 The Atlantic Sea Kayaking company offers a special Starlight Kayaking Experience.
 When conditions are calm and the sky is dark, there is a chance that the water comes alive with the sparkling light.
 Generally July and August are the best times to see this amazing spectacle.
-However it is also possible at other times of the year.
+However, it is also possible at other times of the year.

 The limited light pollution also makes this area superb for stargazing.
 Sometimes you will have an incredible sight of the Milky Way.
 All this makes the Lough Hyne Nature Reserve a truly special place that is absolutely worth a visit.

-Contributed by Emer and Nils from Let’s Go Ireland
+Recommended by Emer and Nils from Let’s Go Ireland

 The bioluminescence or “Milky Seas effect” can be seen on the yacht port of Zeebrugge.
 This type of bioluminescence is caused by Noctiluca scintillans or “sea sparkle”.
 Noctiluca scintillans is a marine-dwelling dinoflagellate species that sparkles in the sea when you create any kind of disturbance around it by swimming or splashing.
 The dinoflagellates are mostly different types of plankton.
-Their lights can be of various colours – blue, red, and even green!
+Their lights can be of various colors – blue, red, and even green!

 The bioluminescence is clearly visible during high tide when the waves are glowing due to the sea-sparkling species in action.
-And during low tide you can see them only if you step on them as the planktons get stuck on the sand at the beach.
+And during low tide, you can see them only if you step on them as the planktons get stuck on the sand at the beach.
 So with each step that you take, the sand illuminates and makes the floor look surreal.
 You get to see this effect generally during the spring season and the onset of the summer season.